mfeit-internet2/geoasn2/README.md

  * The GeoIP2 API for Python and all of its prerequisites.
 On Linux distributions derived from Red Hat, this is available in the EPEL repo as python2-geoip2.

 **NOTE:** These are requirements for the _system_ Python, not the one built into Splunk.
-The `geoip2` module on some systems doesn't get along well with Splunk's Python, so this version uses a wrapper to force the issue.
+There is a temporary hack in place to make this plugin play nicely with Splunk at the author's site by using the system's Python instead of Splunk's.

 You will need a license key issued by MaxMind.
 To do that: